The biggest news from Samsung's Galaxy S10 event

 -

 The S10e is ultimately a scaled-back S10, but you're still getting plenty of power.
 That means the same brawny Snapdragon and Exynos chips, at least 128GB of expandable storage and WiFi 6.
-It starts off with 6GB of RAM rather than 8GB, though (8GB is an option), and you can't get more than 256GB of built-in storage.
+It starts off with 6GB of RAM rather than 8GB, (though 8GB is an option), and you can't get more than 256GB of built-in storage.
 It's a good thing there's a microSD slot.

 -